-Pre-eclampsia is still one of the most important causes of maternal and foetal mortality.
-1 The aetiology of preeclampsia still remains unexplained.
-Though endothelial dysfunction is considered to play a central role in pathophysiology of it.2 There was no screening test reliable enough to diagnose pre-eclampsia.
-Uric acid is one of the most sensitive indicators of disease severity in pregnancy induced hypertensive disorders and can be of great help in monitoring the cause of disease process.
-3 Several studies have demonstrated a correlation between elevated maternal serum uric acid and adverse maternal and foetal outcome.
-4 Uric acid is a product of purine degradation catalysed by the enzyme xanthine oxidase.
+Keywords: serum uric acid, preeclampsia, laboratory.
+Introduction pregnancy induced hypertensive disorders and can be of great help in monitoring the cause of disease process.
+Several studies have demonstrated a correlation between elevated maternal serum uric acid and adverse maternal and foetal outcome.
+3-4 Uric acid is a product of purine degradation catalysed by the enzyme xanthine oxidase.
 In normal pregnant women serum uric acid concentration initially falls 25-30% due to elevation in renal clearance secondary to increased GFR or reduced proximal tubular reabsorption due to changes in its production rate.
-Later in pregnancy the serum uric acid levels increase due to foetal production, decreased uric acid clearance and decreased binding to albumin.
-5 Uric acid is filtered, reabsorbed and secreted by the kidney.
+Later in pregnancy the serum uric acid levels increase due to foetal production, decreased uric acid clearance and decreased binding to albumin.5-6 Uric acid is filtered, reabsorbed and secreted by the kidney.
 The most commonly accepted explanation for hyperuricemia is increased reabsorption and decreased excretion of uric acid.
-6 the study subjects relevant data were documented in a predefined data sheet and blood samples were collected from study subjects for estimation of serum uric acid levels.